JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 ```
 </div>

-The preset functions return an existing target if it exists.
+The preset functions return an existing target if there is one.
 This can be used to configure an existing target:

 <div class="sample" markdown="1" theme="idea" mode='groovy'>